HP-85/atp/README.md

 * https://github.com/aws/aws-tools-for-powershell/issues/172

 Tested on:
-* Windows 10 PowerShell 5 and 7.4
-* Windows 11 PowerShell 5 and 7.4
+* Windows 11 PowerShell 5 and 7.5.1 (x64 and arm64)
-* Ubuntu 22.04 PowerShell 7.4
+* Ubuntu 22.04 PowerShell 7.5.1 (x64 and arm64)
-* macos 15 PowerShell 7.4
+* macos 15 PowerShell 7.5.1 (arm64)

 Possible issues:
 * If you have AWS.Tools installed for 'all users' or another 'AWS Tools for PowerShell' package installed (such as AWSPowerShell.NetCore or AWSPowerShell), you may need to remove that to avoid conflicts.
+* On Windows - you may need to run `Set-ExecutionPolicy RemoteSigned`

 Command to run this script from github:
 ```powershell